th3br4vetrave1er/th3br4vetrave1er/README.md

 Right now, I'm working on:<br>
 <strong>Python Projects:</strong> From building automation scripts to exploring data analysis, Python is my go-to language as I sharpen my skills.<br>
 I'm constantly pushing the limits of what I can create, learning new libraries, and refining my code.<br>
-<strong>JavaScript & Go on the Horizon:</strong> As I progress through my courses at boot.dev, I'll be expanding my toolkit with JavaScript and Go projects.<br>
-The adventure is just beginning, and I'm excited to add more languages to my arsenal.</p>
+<strong>The adventure is just beginning, and I'm excited to add more languages to my arsenal.</p>

 <h3>I'm looking to collaborate with 🤝</h3>
 <p>If you’ve somehow stumbled upon this page and are looking to team up on beginner-friendly projects, you’re in the right place!<br>